Belzedar94/Fsf-tree-analyzer/README.md

 - `--depth` is the baseline per-node depth.
 Use `--depth-step` to climb deeper on subsequent visits (`depth + step * (visits-1)`) and `--max-depth` to cap the escalation.
 - `--multipv auto` (default) enumerates every legal move via repeated `searchmoves`; use a positive integer to cap the frontier when you only want the top-N moves for exploratory passes.
 - For solving tasks such as atomic chess, keep `--multipv auto` so every reply is explored, and raise `--max-depth` while tuning `--depth-step` to defer expensive searches until a node proves stubborn.
+- Use `--stalemate-loss` for variants where the side without moves loses (atomic, antichess, giveaway, etc.).

 ## Proof-Number Controls
 - `--proof-threshold` marks a node as a proven win once its proof number falls at, or below, the given value (use `-1` to disable the shortcut).